pjsutar/pawan-sutar-coding-challenge/README.md

 ## Requirements
 - A compatible operating system (Linux, Mac or Windows).
 - A compatible C++ compiler that supports at least C++17.
-- CMake and a compatible build tool like Make or Ninja for building the project.
+- CMake and a compatible build tool like make or Ninja for building the project.

 ## File Structure
 - The project structure is kept simple to accomplish the task within given time frame.